kyz/libmspack/libmspack/README.md

 This will install the main libmspack library and mspack.h header file.
 Some other libraries and executables are built, but not installed.

-If building from the Git repository, running rebuild.sh will create all the auto-generated files, then run ./configure && make.
-Running cleanup.sh will perform a thorough clean, deleting all auto-generated files.
+If building from the Git repository, running `rebuild.sh` will create all the auto-generated files, then run `./configure && make`.
+Running `cleanup.sh` will perform a thorough clean, deleting all auto-generated files.

 In addition to gcc, you also need the following for building from repository: